iximiuz/awesome-container-tinkering/IMAGES.md

 <a href="https://github.com/opencontainers/umoci">umoci</a> - "umoci modifies Open Container images."

-### go-containerregistry
+### go-containerregistry/crane

-<a href="https://github.com/google/go-containerregistry">go-containerregistry/</a> - "Go library and CLIs for working with container registries."
+<a href="https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md">crane</a> - "A tool for interacting with remote images and registries."

+### go-containerregistry/krane

+<a href="https://github.com/google/go-containerregistry/blob/main/cmd/krane/README.md">krane</a> - "A drop-in replacement for crane that supports common Kubernetes-based workload identity mechanisms."

 ## Image Inspection Tools

 ### dive

+<a href="https://github.com/wagoodman/dive">dive</a> - "A tool for exploring each layer in a docker image."

 ### container-diff

+<a href="https://github.com/GoogleContainerTools/container-diff">container-diff</a> - "Diff your Docker containers."

+## Image Optimization

+### DockerSlim

+<a href="https://github.com/docker-slim/docker-slim">DockerSlim</a> - "Don't change anything in your Docker container image and minify it by up to 30x (and for compiled languages even more)."

 ## Libraries

 ### go-containerregistry

-<a href="https://github.com/google/go-containerregistry">go-containerregistry</a> - "Go library and CLIs for working with container registries."
+<a href="https://github.com/google/go-containerregistry">go-containerregistry</a> - "Go library for working with container registries."

 ### image

+<a href="https://github.com/containers/image">image</a> - "A set of Go libraries aimed at working in various way with containers' images and container image registries (pull, push, inspect w/o pulling, translate from one image format to another)." skopeo is backed by this library.

 ### storage

+<a href="https://github.com/containers/storage">storage</a> - "A Go library which aims to provide methods for storing filesystem layers, container images, and containers" (with a CLI included).